Birch-san/eleutherai-website/content-blog/out-of-distribution-attention/index.md

 </figure>

 <p class="tight-to-figure">
-  <strong>256²</strong> images seem to be detail-impaired but don't make the same composition mistakes:
+  <strong>256²</strong> images are detail-impaired but don't make the same composition mistakes:
 </p>

 <!-- <small><label class="toggle"><input type="checkbox" id="approx-256">Show approx decodes</label>, to see that problem is <strong>not</strong> caused by the <abbr title="Variational Autoencoder">VAE</abbr>.</small> -->